uswitch/vault-creds/README.md

 # Vault Creds

 Program (and Docker container) to be run as a sidecar to your application- requesting dynamic database credentials that will be leased while the application is active.

-Intended for use in Kubernetes.
+It implements authentication according to [Vault's Kubernetes Authentication flow](https://kubernetes.io/docs/admin/authentication/).

 ## Usage